 The SIS is designed to infiltrate runoff from the site.
-The system is comprised of plastic arches and crushed stone with inspection ports to facilitate inspection for standing water and sediment.
+The system is comprised of plastic pipe and crushed stone with inspection ports to facilitate inspection for standing water and sediment.

-- Inspection Frequency: Annually and after storms equal to or greater than 1-year, 24-hour Type-III storm events.
-Cleaning Threshold(c) All and insert and inserts for the following content in the storm for the s - Cleaning Threshold(s): 4" sediment or standing water for >48 hours following a rain event Fourinment: Water int and vector - Equipment: Water jet and vactor practicable.
-Snow shall be removed from the site if the capacity of the designated areas is reached, and disposed of in accordance with applicable regulations and requirements.
+• Inspection Frequency: Annually and after storms equal to or greater than 1-year, 24-hour Type-

+III storm events.

+• Cleaning Threshold(s): 4" sediment or standing water for >48 hours following a rain event

+• Equipment: Water jet and vactor